-A podiatrist Is a specialist who diagnoses and provides treatment for the foot and foot related conditions.
+A podiatrist specializes in diagnosing and providing treatment for the foot and lower limb related conditions.

 Most of our podiatry appointments are between 20 and 30 minutes in length.
 Sometimes we make longer appointments if we need to provide more investigative tests e.g. pressure plate analysis, or plaster casting.
 We will let you know at your initial consultation if this is required.

 Your podiatrist will provide a thorough injury examination which includes any necessary strength and specific functional tests e.g. hopping and gait analysis.
 We then provide you with a diagnosis and discuss the best personal treatment plan.
 Your treatment plan may include recommendations such as new footwear, taping, exercises, fitting orthotic devices, or modifying your running technique.Click here to learn more about the podiatry equipment we use.

 You should wear or bring a pair of shorts for us to assess your lower limbs.
 Also bring any footwear that you think we may need to see such as excessively worn shoes, shoes that you feel pain in, and specific sports footwear.

 It is best to book appointments in advance but if your injury is acute then let our friendly reception team know and we will try and fit you in on the day.